N\'eron models of Jacobians over bases of arbitrary dimension: Sections of nodal curves

 \begin{rem} The curve $X/S$ is orientable at $x$ if and only if the preimage of $x$ in the normalization of $X_s$ consists of two $k(s)$-rational points, in which case an orientation is the choice of one of these points.
 Roughly speaking, this also corresponds to picking an orientation of the edge corresponding to $x$ in the dual graph of $X$ at $s$.
 The "roughly speaking" is due to the case of loops: there is an ambiguity on how to orient them.
 We could get rid of this ambiguity by using a heavier notion of dual graphs (such as the tropical curves often used in log geometry), but this work does not require it. \end{rem}

 \begin{lem} Let $S$ be a locally Noetherian scheme and $X/S$ a quasisplit nodal curve.
 Then, there exists an \'etale cover $V \to S$ such that $X_V/V$ is orientable. \end{lem}

-\begin{proof} It suffices to show that any $s \in S$ has an \'etale neighbourhood over which $X$ is orientable, which follows from observing that $X/S$ is of finite presentation and that a nodal curve over a strictly local scheme is orientable. \end{proof}
+\begin{proof} It suffices to show that any $s \in S$ has an \'etale neighbourhood over which $X$ is orientable, which follows from observing that $X/S$ is finitely presented and that a nodal curve over a strictly local scheme is orientable. \end{proof}

 \begin{lem} Let $S' \to S$ be a morphism between locally Noetherian schemes.
 Let $X/S$ be a quasisplit nodal curve.
 If $X/S$ is orientable at a point $x\in X$, then $X':=X\times_S S'$ is orientable at any singular point $x'$ above $x$, and orientations of $X$ at $x$ naturally pull back to orientations of $X'$ at $x'$.
 In particular, if $X/S$ is orientable, then $X'/S'$ is orientable. \end{lem}